 Mental Health

-During Women’s Health Week, remember to press the pause button and carve out some time to care for yourself.
+Amidst the hustle of preparing for the holidays, remember to press the pause button and carve out some time to care for yourself.
 Tell your doctor or a loved one if stress, anxiety or depression is getting in the way of your daily activities.
 Building healthy habits — exercising regularly, eating nutritional foods, maintaining a healthy weight, managing stress, implementing good sleep habits — also helps cultivate a better quality of life.